 With a backpack full of water and picnic supplies, get an early start at the Alum Cave Trailhead on Newfound Gap Road.
 For the next 5.5 miles and 2,763 vertical feet, you’ll be scaling the summit of Mt.
 Le Conte, one of the most classic and beautiful trails in the Great Smoky Mountains.

-Two miles in, you’ll reach Alum Cave, an 80-foot-tall concave bluff that offers spectacular views of its own.
+Two miles in, you’ll reach Alum Cave, an 80-foot-tall concave bluff that offers sweeping views of its own.
 But it’s three miles later, just past the Le Conte Lodge, where you’ll find a cairn marking the location of High Top, the 6,593-foot summit of Mt.
 Le Conte.
-And while High Top itself doesn’t boast commanding mountain views, nearby Myrtle Point and Cliff Top are both known for their outstanding panoramas.
+And while High Top itself doesn’t boast commanding vistas, nearby Myrtle Point and Cliff Top most certainly do.

-As Gatlinburg guards the northern entrance to the park, the southern reaches are bordered by the Qualla Boundary, an Indian reservation home to the Eastern Band of the Cherokee Nation.
+As Gatlinburg guards the northern entrance to the park, the southern reaches are bordered by the Qualla Boundary, a reservation home to the Eastern Band of the Cherokee Nation.
 Following the discovery of gold on Native American lands in Georgia, President Andrew Jackson allowed for nearly 14,000 Cherokees to be forcibly removed to Arkansas and Oklahoma in 1838.
-While more than 4,000 would die on the Trail of Tears, a small band of Cherokees remained in North Carolina thanks in part to the efforts of their adviser and attorney, William Thomas, a successful businessman who had grown up among them.
+More than 4,000 of these men, women, and children would die on the Trail of Tears, but a small band of Cherokees remained in North Carolina—thanks in part to the efforts of their adviser and attorney, William Thomas, a successful businessman who had grown up among them.

 Recover from a long day of hiking by exploring the Qualla Boundary by car—most notably, the southernmost stretch of the Blue Ridge Parkway.
 Built to connect the Great Smoky Mountains with Shenandoah National Park, this 469-mile scenic parkway offers breathtaking views around each and every curve.